 If I’m hungry for Thai food and want to find a restaurant nearby, the natural thing to do is query Google: Thai food near me.

-We’ve found that these search lend themselves well to the paid search channel because you can use modified broad phrase match to target them (meaning that if people include the food type + near + me in any phrase or order it will trigger the ad).
+We’ve found that these searches lend themselves well to the paid search channel because you can use modified broad phrase match to target them (meaning that if people include the food type + near + me in any phrase or order it will trigger the ad).

 Here’s that keyword at work for the BBQ restaurant: